Now placing students for the August start Places limited by mentor availability Apply now

 Research Mentorship & Seminars

-For students developing a technology or AI research project at high-school level, ScholarBridge connects you with a PhD-level mentor who can shape a genuine academic question from your interest in computing, machine learning, or engineering.
-Research mentorship in this field produces work that stands out among thousands of applicants with identical grade profiles.
+For students developing a technology or AI research project at high-school level, ScholarBridge connects you with a doctoral-level or equivalent research mentor who can shape a genuine academic question from your interest in computing, machine learning, or engineering.
+Research mentorship in this field gives students more specific academic substance than grades alone can show.

 Who This Is For